dahjelle/Programming-Worksheets/React.js/IntroductoryReact.markdown

 ## Embrace Modularity: Basic React Components

-Programming in a modular way - i.e. packaging bits of functionality into distinct components or modules - tends to make our code more eloquent, flexible and maintainable.
+Programming in a modular way—i.e. packaging bits of functionality into distinct components or modules—tends to make our code more eloquent, flexible and maintainable.

 So far, we've seen how JSX can be combined with all the logic ability of JavaScript to do some interesting things.
 It'd be nice now if we could package up pieces of JSX functionality into unique components.
 React lets us do this as well—basically allowing us to add our own unique HTML tags to the browser!